2012 United States Senate election in Utah: Campaign

 In 2006, incumbent Orrin Hatch won re-election to a sixth term.
 In 2008, Chaffetz defeated the incumbent Republican U.S. Representative, Chris Cannon, in the 2008 primary for Utah's 3rd congressional district.
 In 2010, Mike Lee defeated Bob Bennett in the 2010 Utah Senate election.
 In March 2011, just-elected U.S. Senator Mike Lee said he will not endorse Hatch in the primary.
 In May 2011, Chaffetz told several Utah political insiders that he plans to run.
 He said he won't make an official decision until after Labor Day of 2011.

 In June 2011, prominent conservative radio talk show host Mark Levin endorsed Hatch.
 The fiscally conservative 501(c)4 organization Club for Growth encouraged Chaffetz to run.
 The group cited Hatch's support for the Troubled Asset Relief Program, State Children's Health Insurance Program, No Child Left Behind Act, Bridge to Nowhere, and other votes among the reasons why they opposed his re-election.
 In an interview with Politico, Chaffetz stated, "After 34 years of service, I think most Utahans want a change.
 They want to thank him for his service, but it's time to move on.
 And for me personally, I think he's been on the wrong side of a host of major issues."
 The congressman cited Hatch's vote in favor of Equal Opportunity to Serve Act and the Health Equity and Access Reform Today Act of 1993.
 However, Chaffetz ultimately decided against a run.

 Endorsements

 Polling

-In a January 2012 UtahPolicy.com poll of 1,291 Salt Lake County Republican caucus participants, 42% went for Hatch, 23% Liljenquist, 5% Herrod, and 30% were undecided.
-In a January 28, 2012 straw poll of 194 votes at the Box Elder County Republican Party Lincoln Day Dinner, 42% went for Liljenquist, 41% for Hatch, and 17% for Herrod.
+In a January 2012 UtahPolicy.com poll of 1,291 Salt Lake County Republican caucus participants, 42% chose Hatch, 23% Liljenquist, 5% Herrod, and 30% were undecided.
+In a January 28, 2012 straw poll of 194 votes at the Box Elder County Republican Party Lincoln Day Dinner, 42% chose Liljenquist, 41% for Hatch, and 17% for Herrod.